truth table: Binary Operations 1

 False

-AssertionError: True is not falsebecause the function returns True and the test expects
+AssertionError: True is not falsebecause the function returns True and the assertion expects

 False, if the first input is True and the second input is False